-Weekly Epidemiological Report for West Nile Virus infection, Greece, 2019 - 20 June 2019 -
+Weekly Epidemiological Report for West Nile Virus infection, Greece, 2019 - 12 July 2019 -

-This weekly epidemiological report aims to present an overview of the epidemiological data on West Nile Virus (WNV) human infection, the reported cases (if any) and the public health response to WNV in Greece for transmission period 2019, including zero reporting of cases.
+This weekly epidemiological report aims to present an overview of the epidemiological data on West Nile Virus (WNV) human infection, the reported cases and the public health response to WNV in Greece for transmission period 2019.

-As every year, data presented in this report will be derived from the notifications of laboratory diagnosed human cases of WNV infection sent to the National Public Health Organization (NPHO) by the treating physicians and from the daily communication with diagnostic laboratories: i) the National Reference Centre for Arboviruses, Aristotelian University of Thessaloniki, ii) the Department of Microbiology, School of Medicine, University of Athens, iii) the Hellenic Pasteur Institute, iv.
-Laboratory of Clinical Virology, School of Medicine, University of Crete.

-Since 2010, whenever cases are reported to NPHO, the Department of Epidemiological Surveillance and Intervention of the NPHO undertakes a verification procedure through communication with the treating physicians and the patients, as necessary.
+Data presented in this report are derived from the notifications of laboratory diagnosed human cases of WNV infection sent to the National Public Health Organization (NPHO) by the treating physicians and from the daily communication with diagnostic laboratories: i) the National Reference Centre for Arboviruses, Aristotelian University of Thessaloniki, ii) the Department of Microbiology, School of Medicine, University of Athens, iii) the Hellenic Pasteur Institute, iv) the Laboratory of Clinical Virology, School of Medicine, University of Crete.
+The Department of Epidemiological Surveillance and Intervention of the NPHO undertakes a verification procedure through communication with the treating physicians and the patients, as necessary.